 At the risk of sounding like a dinosaur, I would say the new generation of diners doesn’t remember the early days of upscale kosher food and wine any more than they remember – or for that matter ever knew the existence of – the manual typewriter, the rotary dial telephone, or the handwritten letter.
 Likewise: Shapiro, the wine you can cut with a knife….
 Does this blast-from-the-past ad ring a bell?
 Thick and cloying were the de rigueur wine assets back then, just like bouffant hairdos were just the thing in the Brady Bunch days.
 What can I say?
 There are some fads that go totally unlamented after they disappear….When I opened my eponymous restaurant with my two brothers-in-law more than thirty years ago, all Kirschenbaums were perfectly aware they were facing a hard sell: At a time when Upscale Kosher Food hadn’t even raised its conceptual head, We had the presumption and the temerity to introduce fine kosher dining to the Kosher public, who until then was content either eating at home or grabbing a bite in the rare joints that served institutional old world Kosher food fare.
 The general prediction was that the presumptuous idea would fall flat on its face.

-Undaunted by being treated as rebels (after all, this is what we were!), we surrounded ourselves with the best chefs, developed the most delicious dishes and waited patiently until the idea of gourmet kosher food caught on.
+Undaunted by being treated as rebels (after all, this is what we were!), we surrounded ourselves with the best chefs, developed the most delicious dishes and waited patiently until the idea of gourmet kosher food and wine caught on.
 The rest again is history: kosher food and wine has experienced a veritable explosion and has its place among the most prestigious competitions.
 Many luxury kosher restaurants have opened and thrived since Lévana’s grueling pioneering days, proving it was well worth putting in all the hard work and enduring all skeptical comments!